Remington Model 887: Discontinuation

 Many of the problems seemed to lessen after a year, word among enthusiasts was that Remington's first production run had been disastrous but the bugs were resolved by 2011.
 Troubles resumed in 2014 when owners started to report unintended firing and slam-firing, resulting in a voluntary recall.
-Remington discontinued the 887 less than a year later, giving it a lifespan of 2009-2015.
+Remington discontinued the 887 less than a year later, giving it a lifespan of 2009–2015.
 There are no published production numbers.

-Legacy & Future Collectability
+Legacy and future collectability

 New 887s lingered on discount racks and big box outlets for a few years, a result of sluggish sales, overproduction, or both.
 Despite the negative publicity during its brief production run, the gun continues to trade in used markets, auction sites, and local shops and is likely to do so for the foreseeable future.

 After a decade in circulation, the gun began to overcome some of the negative publicity.
 Owners wrote new reviews with largely favorable comments, such as "the durability of this shotgun is simply incredible" and "nearly a decade of use has this shotgun at the top of my favorites list."

 As the life cycle of the 887 and owner experience continues, the shared knowledge base and understanding of the gun's operation and maintenance has expanded.
 This, and the growing number of online how-to videos combine to enable owners to properly clean and maintain the 887 Nitro Mag.
 Since the voluntary recall expired, many 887 owners claim that proper cleaning of the rotating bolt and trigger assembly safeguards against unintended firing, with some stating that the 2014 era problems were most likely due to a lack of cleaning.

 Collectability is growing among enthusiasts who perceive the Remington 887 to be versatile, serviceable, and affordable.
 As of 2024, value ranged from $370 to $480.
-The unique "ArmorLokt" overmolding and ability to handle 12 gauge shotshells in 2 3/4", 3" and 3 1/2" lengths are likely to contribute to the 887's future collectability.